 Acana, along with Orijen, proudly states that it does not perform any testing or trials on animals that they would not feel comfortable being performed on their own pets.

 This is an excellent approach to animal testing and shows that they care about the wellbeing of all animals.
-Acana does say that it participates in palatability and digestibility testing which is vital to ensure that can both enjoy and digest Acana’s products.
+Acana does say that it participates in palatability and digestibility testing, which is vital to ensure that pets can both enjoy and digest Acana’s products.

 We firmly believe that animal testing in a laboratory environment is a cruel and outdated practice.
 We hope over the coming years that it will be significantly reduced or preferably eliminated.

 With the recent concerns around dog food and Canine Dilated Cardiomyopathy, there have been increasing calls for transparency on formulation and expertise in the dog food industry.

 Many believe that all pet food brands should have experienced and qualified pet nutritionists on staff to formulate their recipes and ensure their nutritional balance is well suited.